ncorrea-13/dotfiles/PERSONALPROGRAMS.md

 ## Productivity

-- Surf Browser with .applications for Notion and Slack
+- QuteBrowser with .applications for Notion and Slack
 - Wezterm Terminal
 - Zellij Multiplexor